Decoding the Mystery: How Much is Six Meters? A complete walkthrough

 -

 Sports and Recreation: In various sports, six meters plays a significant role.
 In handball, for instance, the distance between the goal line and the free-throw line is often six meters.
 This distance is carefully calculated to balance offense and defense.
-Other sports involving throwing, jumping, or running may utilize six meters as a distance marker or constraint.
+Other sports involving throwing, jumping, or running may work with six meters as a distance marker or constraint.

 -